 Mt Aetna is the largest active volcano in Europe: an immemorial feature of mythic and historical tales.
 There are geological records of its activity for the past half-million years and human records that date to the oldest tales in Western culture: the Homeric epics of the 8th century BCE.

 Still, today, during a comparatively quiet volcanic era, it is an impressive and even threatening presence on the Sicilian east cost, facing Italy.

 This PDF booklet contains a small group of images I made during a 2018 trip to Sicily, linked to a few items about the moutain's mythic history.

-As always, I encourage you to download the file (about 23MB) and to view the image ‘full-screen’ in your PDF viewer.
-Google Drive will display the PDF in your web browser, but please don’t do this.
+As always, I encourage you to download the file (about 23MB) and to view the image 'full-screen' in your PDF viewer.
+Google Drive may display the PDF in your web browser, but please don't do this.